Hallur20/DatabaseAssignment12/README.md

 docker cp csvfile.csv neo4j:/var/lib/neo4j/import.
 ```

-Then we could in the end load our csv file into neo4</p>
+Then we could in the end load our csv file into neo4 with node name Tweet.
+Query:</p>

 ```
 USING PERIODIC COMMIT